Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: RELATED WORK

 \subsection{Multi-Modality Fusion Strategies}

 According to deep learning fusion strategies, including feature extraction from two modalities, followed by fusion approaches such as vector concatenation, attention-based fusion, and joint network fusion learning to combine cross-domain features~\cite{cui2023deep,li2024review,duan2024deep,stahlschmidt2022multimodal,cui2023deep}, as shown in Fig. \ref{fig:fusion_method} (a)-(c).
 Recent advancements in complicated multimodal framework have introduced more sophisticated fusion techniques, such as transformer-based fusion.
 MATR has demonstrated superior performance in multimodal medical image fusion by leveraging adaptive convolution and transformer mechanisms to utilize local and global contextual information~\cite{tang2022matr}.

+In particular, contrastive learning plays a crucial role in enhancing multimodal medical analysis under challenging conditions, such as limited data and class imbalance.
+For example, contrastive-based frameworks have been applied to few-shot diagnosis~\cite{yin2025cognitive}.
+In medical image classification,~\cite{cong2024adaptive} developed AdUniGraph, an adaptive unified contrastive learning framework with graph-based feature aggregation, which employs an adaptive loss function and convolutional graph neural networks to effectively mitigate class imbalance issues in medical imaging datasets.
+Furthermore, \cite{cao2025multi} presented MCMCCL, a semi-supervised medical image segmentation model that integrates multi-view consistency learning and multi-scale cross-layer contrastive learning, enabling the more effective utilization of unlabeled data and enhancing segmentation accuracy.
 However, the greatest challenge with the approach mentioned above is that it does not consider the different characteristics of different modalities when performing modality fusion, which creates gaps in feature representation between their distributions.

 To learn consistent latent representations, we designed a dual-graph architecture.
 The first graph utilizes patient image features extracted from a pre-trained ResNet model as node representations, where each node represents a patient.
 The second graph incorporates structured meta-features, as illustrated in Fig. \ref{fig:fusion_method} (d).
-We then employ a dual-structured graph attention-based fusion framework to project and scale these different modalities into a consistent feature space, as shown in Fig. \ref{fig:overall_framework}
+We then employ a dual-structured graph attention-based fusion framework to project and scale these different modalities into a consistent feature space, as shown in Fig. \ref{fig:overall_framework}.